-- A. Minor housing development, of between one and nine dwellings, should seek to provide at least one off-road car parking space for one-bedroom homes and two off-road car parking spaces per home with two or more bedrooms. - B. Major housing development, of ten dwellings or more, should provide at least one offroad car parking space for one-bedroom homes and two off-road car parking spaces per homes with two or more bedrooms.
-Additional off-street visitor parking spaces should be incorporated into the layout. - C. Parking provision for major developments should be contained within the site boundary and include charging points for electric cars. - D. Development at all scales should provide at least one bicycle parking space per home. - E. Permeable materials for surface parking areas should be used where practicable. - 8.20 On-street parking is a big problem in and around the town of Colyton.
+D. The layout of all major developments should incorporate adequate additional off-street visitor car and cycle parking spaces, and accommodate delivery vehicles, or other forms of logistical support, without adversely impacting upon traffic circulation or road safety.
+E. Permeable materials for surface parking areas should be used where practicable.

+- 8.22 On-street parking is a big problem in and around the town of Colyton.
 It often proves to be insufficient to accommodate the demand from residents, businesses and visitors.
 It also disrupts traffic flows and creates safety problems on local roads.
-We do not want new residential development to add to the on-street parking problem. - 8.21 Car ownership, particularly in rural areas, shows no sign of decreasing.
+We do not want new residential development to add to the on-street parking problem.
+Unfortunately, some recent new developments have been inadequately provided with off-street parking.
+Community consultation for the Neighbourhood Plan highlighted how on-street, and on-pavement, parking at some new developments has caused blockages and threatened road safety.
+Policy Coly9 seeks to ensure that this will not occur with further new housing developments. - 8.23 Car ownership, particularly in rural areas, shows no sign of decreasing.
 We want to ensure that new residential development reflects the realistic demand for parking spaces and that the impact of on-road parking is minimised.
-For new residential developments, enough parking space should be provided within the curtilage of individual family dwellings or nearby, for occupants and their visitors and callers, which allows adequately for current car ownership levels and usage and modern lifestyles. - 8.22 Home-delivery vehicles are a necessary part of the modern retailing, with online shopping growing in popularity.
+For new residential developments, enough parking space should be provided within the curtilage of individual family dwellings or nearby, for occupants and their visitors and callers, which allows adequately for current car ownership levels and usage and modern lifestyles. - 8.24 Home-delivery vehicles are a necessary part of the modern retailing, with online shopping growing in popularity.
 On major housing developments we encourage the provision of short-term off-road visitor parking areas in appropriate locations within the development.
-Such parking areas should be adequate for delivery vehicles, in the interests of road safety and the free passage of traffic especially emergency service vehicles. - 8.23 Policy Coly9 seeks to establish a satisfactory minimum level of off-road vehicle parking provision which, combined with a pedestrian-friendly layout, will ensure local roads within and around new residential developments are neither congested nor a safety hazard for pedestrians or road users. - 8.24 In accordance with the NPPF (para.
-105), which states that "policies should take into account... adequate provision of spaces for charging plug-in and other ultra-low emission vehicles", the policy also requires developers to be mindful of the growing demand for re-charging facilities for householders' and visitors' vehicles. - 8.25 We note that a recent Government Statement recognises that "the imposition of maximum parking standards lead to blocked and congested streets".
-As a result, the advice now is that local planning authorities should "only impose local parking standards for residential and non-residential development where there is clear and compelling justification that it is necessary to manage the local road network".
-We believe that Colyton does need to set minimum standards so as not to exacerbate a recognised problem.
+Such parking areas should be adequate for delivery vehicles, in the interests of road safety and the free passage of traffic especially emergency service vehicles. - 8.25 Policy Coly9 seeks to establish a satisfactory minimum level of off-road vehicle parking provision which, combined with a pedestrian-friendly layout, will ensure local roads within and around new residential developments are neither congested nor a safety hazard for pedestrians or road users. - 8.26 Visitor parking standards and space for delivery vehicles should follow the guidance offered by the Government in its Manual for Streets31 and conform to the prevailing standards of the Highway Authority.